Early Failure Detection in Autonomous Surgical Soft-Tissue Manipulation via Uncertainty Quantification: Problem Definition

 \section{Problem Definition}

 Given a learned surgical robot policy, $\pi_{\rm robot}$, for soft-tissue manipulation, we wish to develop an early identification system to determine whether the robot should execute its policy autonomously or request an intervention from a human supervisor.
-Following prior work on deformable tissue manipulation~\cite{thach2023deformernet}, we assume access to a partial-view point cloud of the current geometry of the soft tissue to be manipulated as well as a goal point cloud that defines how the soft-tissue should be manipulated.
+Following prior work on deformable tissue manipulation~\citep{thach2023deformernet}, we assume access to a partial-view point cloud of the current geometry of the soft tissue to be manipulated as well as a goal point cloud that defines how the soft-tissue should be manipulated.

 The meta policy $\pi_{\rm meta}$ chooses whether to execute the learned robot policy or to hand over control to a human supervisor and can thus be represented as a binary classifier, $\pi_{\rm meta}: \mathcal{O} \rightarrow \{0,1\}$, where $\mathcal{O}$ is the observation space.
 A true positive (TP) is when the robot correctly requests an intervention and would have failed if it had operated autonomously, a false positive (FP) is when the robot wrongly asks for an intervention when it would have succeeded autonomously, a false negative (FN) is when the robot does not ask for an intervention and fails at the task, and a true negative (TN) is when the robot does not request an intervention and succeeds at the task autonomously.
-There are many valid ways to tune the thresholds of the meta controller to appropriately balance true positives, false positives, true negatives, and false negatives.
-We describe one possible approach in the following paragraphs.

 Because we are focused on surgical robotic applications, we are most concerned with failures.
 Thus, we want to minimize failures associated with false negatives.
 However, this is not the only source of potential failures---we also want to minimize false positives.
 False positives may also lead to failure because they unnecessarily distract a human expert and waste time that could be spent addressing other concerns (e.g., assisting a different patient or robot) and preventing other failures.
 Thus, given a cost of failure $c_f$, we want to find the following meta policy: